gluwa/space-router-sdk/README.md

 ## API contract

 These packages communicate with the Space Router Proxy Gateway over HTTP/SOCKS5.
-See [component-contracts.md](https://github.com/gluwa/space-router/blob/main/docs/component-contracts.md) for full specifications.

 ## Skills